-With the baby boomers starting to descend down the other side of the hill with millions soon following, retirement planning has understandably become not only very important but a big business as well.
-Most of what future retirees and financial advisors focus on is how to prepare financially so that not only can people have the choice to retire but once they do they don’t outlive their money.
-This is understandable as having the financial resources is a necessary condition to being able to retire.
+With the baby boomers starting to descend down the other side of the hill with millions soon following, retirement planning has understandably become not only very important but big business as well.
+Most of what future retirees and financial advisors focus on are how to prepare financially so that not only can people have the choice to retire but once they do they don’t outlive their money.
+This is understandable as having financial resources is a necessary condition for being able to retire.
 Yet, as a very interesting article points out that I recently read, does it also improve the odds of having a satisfying retirement?
 The answer is yes to a degree but no in many other ways.

 The authors decided to look at well-being and satisfaction and try to isolate what characteristics of a happy life contribute to a very satisfying retirement.
 So how did they go about doing this study?
-They first had to define what characteristics of well-being and positive psychology are as so much of the literature is about negative aspects of it.
+They first had to define what characteristics of well-being and positive psychology in so much of the literature is about negative aspects of it.
 According to a study referenced in the article, there were 94,650 publications related to “depression” and only 4,757 on “life satisfaction”.
 Obviously, the world of psychological literature is focused much more on negative states versus positive ones.
 The authors were focused on the positive aspects of psychology.
 Namely, attaining happiness and well-being.

 Satisfaction in Retirement – Start With Happiness

 Let’s start with happiness first.
 There are seven habits of happy people according to research.
 These are:

 - Positive Mindset (optimism and gratitude)

 Satisfaction in Retirement – 3 Types of Life